 3. Tailor Your Marketing Message to Specific Audiences

 This is where technology and psychology shook hands to make the world a better place.
-Instead of pedaling on the repetitive and redundant, “we are the best” message, create different messages that match your audience.
+Instead of pedaling on the repetitive and redundant “we are the best” message, create different messages that match your audience.

 - The emotions leading to a campaign going viral.
 Make sure you understand who exactly your customers are and what makes them tick, so they don’t sleep at night until they make your brand visible to the world.

-- The time your audience is willing to spend to engage with your marketing video, article or image board.
+- The time your audience is willing to spend to engage with your marketing video, article, or image board.
 Never overlook the current human attention span, which is excruciatingly low.

 - The message conveyed by your call to action.
-An audience responds better to “download our e-book to learn more” while others respond better to “shop now.”
+An audience responds better to “download our e-book to learn more,” while others respond better to “shop now.”

 Overselling can be avoided.
-Once you understand that just as you don’t agree to being bullied at the farmers’ market into buying some parsley you didn’t need in the first place, so do your customers avoid aggressive and pointless marketing strategies that keep them annoyed instead of making them happy.
+Once you understand that just as you don’t agree to be bullied at the farmers’ market into buying some parsley you didn’t need in the first place, so do your customers avoid aggressive and pointless marketing strategies that keep them annoyed instead of making them happy.

-Unsubstantiated sales pitches, boasting about your company being unique and special (just like everybody else), unnecessary hype, exaggerated and false claims about the company or the products, repetition, information overload, lack of ethics, lack of empathy towards customers and lack of interest in the customers can all be considered overselling components that can kill your business.
+Unsubstantiated sales pitches, boasting about your company being unique and special (just like everybody else), unnecessary hype, exaggerated and false claims about the company or the products, repetition, information overload, lack of ethics, lack of empathy towards customers, and lack of interest in the customers can all be considered overselling components that can kill your business.